-Just Because You and Your Dog are "Happy-Go-Lucky" doesn't mean everything around you
+Just Because You & Your Dog are "Happy-Go-Lucky" doesn't mean everything around you is.

 Just because you and your dog are "Happy-go-lucky" does not mean everything around you is.
 When you take your dog to a busy location, you need to be HYPER-AWARE of your dog and your surroundings.

 I had a client share an unfortunate story with me about 3 weeks ago & I wanted to share it via a blog as it is a good lesson about how important it is to be aware of our surroundings when we are out and about with our dogs: One of the owners took the dog (on leash) to a very busy park environment with a festival going on (think music, vendors, thousands of people, kids running, strollers, bikes and plenty of other dogs...
 BUSY!!!).
 The owner was simply talking to a vendor with his dog in a sit-stay right next to him.
 Out of no where, there was a random 2 second dog scuffle.
 Apparently, another dog walking by launched at my client's dog.
 It was only a 2 or 3 second incident, but... my client's dog is now missing a little part of its ear.
 My client's dog, luckily, is fine... both physically and emotionally- didn't seem too phased by the bite and so far... no "after effects" (fear, anxiety, aggression, etc).

 The most important thing is that the dog is OK... physically and emotionally.
 After that, there is a lesson to be learned here.